Simsso/Haskell-Studies/README.md

 -- implementation of function1, constant 1, and possibly more
 ```
 The importing module can also choose what to **import**.
 This is dome similarly through a list of items, e.g. `import Data.Bool (bool)`.
+The other way around, certain things can be excluded: `import Database.SQLite.Simple hiding (close)`.
 **Qualified imports** persist the fully qualified name of the imported items.
 That means with `import qualified Data.Bool` the function `bool` is only accessible through `Data.Bool.bool`.
 With an **alias**, e.g. `import qualified Data.Bool as B`, `bool` is accessible through  `B.bool`.